South–South cooperation: Direction

-The Leaders of South American and African countries hope that this cooperation will bring a new world order and counter the existing Western dominance socially, economically and politically.
-Late president Hugo Chávez saw the formation of this cooperation as the "beginning of the salvation of [the] people," and as a major anti-imperialism movement.
-Like President Hugo Chávez, the ex-Libyan Leader Muammar al-Gaddafi was also very critical of the Western dominance of the "third world" nations.
+The leaders of South American and African countries hope that this cooperation will bring a new world order and counter the existing Western dominance socially, economically and politically.
+Late president Hugo Chávez saw the formation of this cooperation as the "beginning of the salvation of [the] people."

-Economic alliance
+Economic cooperation

 One of the key goals of the cooperation is to strengthen and improve economic ties.
 Some of the areas which these "southern" nations look forward to improving further include joint investment in energy and oil, and a common bank.
 Among other regional trade agreements which were reached during the 2009 summit was Venezuela signing an oil agreement with South Africa and a memorandum of understanding with Sierra Leone to form a joint mining company.
 Meanwhile, Brazil has developed an increasingly successful model of overseas aid provision of over $1 billion annually (ahead of many traditional donors), which focuses on technical expertise and the transfer of knowledge and expertise.
 Most of Brazilian aid is allocated to Africa, specifically to Portuguese-speaking African countries, and Latin America.
-Brazil's form of South–South development aid has been called a 'global model in waiting'.
+Brazil's form of South–South development aid has been called a "global model in waiting".

 The two continents have over one quarter of the world's energy resources.
 This includes the oil and natural gas reserves in Bolivia, Brazil, Ecuador, Venezuela, Algeria, Angola, Libya, Nigeria, Chad, Gabon and Equatorial Guinea.

-In recent years, the South–South cooperation has recognized the importance of effective financial inclusion policy in order to better deliver appropriate financial services to the poor.
-Because of this, financial policy makers from nearly 100 developing and emerging countries now comprise a global knowledge-sharing network called the Alliance for Financial Inclusion (AFI).

-Representatives from the developing south meet annually at the Global Policy Forum (GPF), making it the most important and comprehensive forum for regulatory institutions from emerging economies with an interest in promoting financial inclusion policy.
-The forum is focused on developing and improving national financial inclusion strategies and policies, and is used as a platform for senior financial regulators to exchange ideas and engage in peer-to-peer learning activities.